libp2p/specs/kad-dht/README.md

 ## Entry validation

-When constructing a DHT node, it is possible to supply a record `Validator` object conforming to this interface:
+Implementations should validate DHT entries during retrieval and before storage e.g. by allowing to supply a record `Validator` when constructing a DHT node.
+Below is a sample interface of such a `Validator`:

 ``` go
 // Validator is an interface that should be implemented by record